marianmeres/random-human-readable/README.md

 # @marianmeres/random-human-readable

-Simple utility function to help generating random but human readable strings.
-The internal words dictionary has about ~1500 nouns, ~250 adjectives and ~60 colors.
+Simple utility function to help generating random (`Math.random`) but human readable strings.
+The internal english words dictionary has about ~1500 nouns, ~250 adjectives and ~60 colors.
 With default options (one word of each category and no nonsene syllables suffix and case randomization), there should be over 22 million unique choices.

 Should you worry about collision, either increase the counts and/or randomize case.

-DISCLAIMER: All randomness is just about `Math.random`...

 ## Installation
 ```shell